Svetlitski/fcp/README.md

 `fcp` is a [significantly faster](#benchmarks) alternative to the classic Unix [`cp(1)`](https://man7.org/linux/man-pages/man1/cp.1.html) command.

-`fcp` aims to handle the most common use-cases for `cp` with much higher performance.
+`fcp` aims to handle the most common use-cases of `cp` with much higher performance.

 `fcp` does _not_ aim to completely replace `cp` with its myriad options.